lysand-org/versia-go/README.md

 # Versia-Go

-Versia-Go is a experimental implementation of the (not yet renamed :P) [Versia](https://lysand.org) protocol written in Go.
+Versia-Go is a experimental implementation of the (not yet renamed :P) [Versia](https://versia.pub) protocol written in Go.

-> Compatibility level: Lysand 3.1 (sort of)
+> Compatibility level: Versia Working Draft 4.0

 > ⚠️ This project is still in development and is not ready for production use.
 > In this phase no pull requests will be accepted and code may often break.